c53wei/supplyflow/README.md

+# SupplyFlow
-# Thank you for viewing our project!
+Thank you for viewing our project!

-# In this depo, we included C# files that contain the pieces that code that produce our output.
+# About
+The goal of this project is to improve the distribution of supplies (toiletries, feminine hygiene products, etc.) to women's and children's shelters in the Kitchener-Waterloo region.
+Throughout this hackathon, our main priorities were to gain an introduction to front-end tools and practice modularized coding habits.

+# Codebase
+In this repo, we included all C# files in [here] (./src) which parses organization information, computes distance & weight calculations, and outputs results.
 These files are divided up by class, and then further divided by method function.
-(All the names of the files are descriptive :) )

-# Also, we included the JavaScript and HTML files that make up our website's basic functionality.
+Also, we included the JavaScript and HTML files that make up our website's basic functionality can be found [here] (./web).
 There are a few options on each webpage to click.

-# Cheers, SupplyFlow team
+Thanks for having us!